teadetime/computer_vision/README.md

 <p align="center">
  <img src="/docs/images/thresholdParams.jpg">

 We initially tried to loop through each pixel of each frame but that was very slow, giving us very few frames per second.
 In order to speed up the thresholding process we did the thresholding in layers.
-Each parameter above was it's own layer.
+A new layer was created for each parameter above.
 Pixels that fulfilled the constraint were given a value of 255, while pixels that did not meet the criteria were given a value a zero.
 Then, all 8 layers were added together and normalized to a scale between 0 and 8 based on the number of thresholds each pixel met.
 Any pixel that met all 8 criteria was given a value of 255, while everything else was set to 0.
 This strategy proved much more computationally efficient.
-Finally, we made use of OpenCV's `erode()` and `dilate()` functions in order to clean some of the noise.
+Finally, we made use of OpenCV's `erode()` and `dilate()` functions to clean some of the noise in our newly created binary mask.

 ![Hand Segmentation Example](/docs/images/segmentation.jpg)